Efficient calculation of magnetic fields from ferromagnetic materials near strong electromagnets, and application to stellarator coil optimization: Stellarator coil optimization

 From the free-boundary equilibria that include the steel field, we can also examine the effect of the steel on other stability and confinement properties.
 Figure \ref{fig:Mercier} shows the Mercier stability measure $D_{Merc}$ for the original coils without and with the steel, and for the reoptimized coils.
 Positive value indicate stability.
 The ferritic material has no significant effect.
 The effect on ideal ballooning stability is shown in figure \ref{fig:ballooning}.
 At each radius, stability calculations are carried out for field lines centered on many poloidal and toroidal locations, and the maximum growth rate is shown, so positive values indicate instability.
 When the steel field is added to the original coils, ballooning modes are slightly destabilized, although the growth rate is small.
 The reoptimized coils restore ballooning stability, by better matching the target plasma configuration.

 We also find that the field from the ferritic material has negligible effect on several measures of confinement.
 The neoclassical transport measure $\epsilon_{eff}$ is shown in figure \ref{fig:eps_eff} for the three free-boundary configurations.
 No systematic difference is apparent.
-Figure \ref{fig:simple} shows the results of guiding-center trajectory calculations in the three free-boundary configurations.
-For these calculations, conducted using the code SIMPLE \cite{albert2020accelerated, albert2020symplectic}, 5000 particles are initialized on a flux surface, and followed without collisions for 0.1 seconds.
+Next, figure \ref{fig:simple_volume} shows the results of guiding-center trajectory calculations in the three free-boundary configurations.
+For these calculations, conducted using the code SIMPLE \cite{albert2020accelerated, albert2020symplectic}, first 25,000 particles are initialized throughout the plasma volume proportional to the fusion reaction rate from the local density and temperature, and followed without collisions for 0.1 seconds.
 The original size and field strength of the configurations are used for the tracing.

+In all three configurations, losses are extremely low, $< 0.3\%$, without any significant effect from the steel.
+It is conceivable that differences might be greater if particles are initialized at larger minor radius, closer to the steel.
+To check this hypothesis, further calculations are done with particles initialized on specific flux surfaces, with results shown in figure \ref{fig:simple_single_surface}.

-In all three configurations, no particles are lost if the initial surface $s$ (normalized toroidal flux) is $<0.5$, and losses from $s=0.5$ are $<0.9\%$.
+No particles are lost if the initial surface $s$ (normalized toroidal flux) is $<0.5$, and losses from $s=0.5$ are $<0.9\%$.
 For particles initialized farther out ($s$= 0.6-0.7), losses may be slightly higher for the original coils with steel, but the effect is small.
-Overall, we conclude that the field from the steel components does not significantly affect these two neoclassical confinement measures.
+Overall, we conclude that the field from the steel components does not significantly affect either the effective ripple $\epsilon_{eff}$ or energetic particle confinement.